Life Transitions Therapy & Counselling in Etobicoke: Change, Identity & Loss

 How can I cope with the stress of a life transition?

-The most evidence-backed approaches are: keeping at least one part of your routine steady, naming what you're losing as well as what you're gaining, asking for support before you're depleted, and creating structured time to reflect (journaling, walking, therapy).
+The most evidence-backed approaches: keep at least one part of your routine steady, name what you're losing as well as what you're gaining, ask for support before you're depleted, and create structured time to reflect (journaling, walking, therapy).
 The order matters less than the consistency.

 What kind of therapy helps with change?